wko27/blog/_posts/2017-09-17-ES6_Import_Export.md

 export * from moduleA
 ```

-Now if moduleC can import **foo** from moduleB using one of our import syntaxes:
+Now if moduleD can import **foo** from moduleB using one of our import syntaxes:

 ```
 import { foo } from moduleB